 French green, green, black, and brown lentils work best for redefining meat in chilis, stews, sloppy joes, pasta sauces, and other dishes that typically use ground meat.
 These varieties of lentils are versatile.
 You can substitute one for another in most recipes.

-This Lentil Chili & Thyme Roasted Corn recipe on my website uses French green lentils for a hearty and satisfying chili.
+This Lentil Chili & Thyme Roasted Corn recipe uses French green lentils for a hearty and satisfying chili.

 Lentils hold together well, making them a popular meat substitute for meatloaf (lentil loaf), meatballs, and burgers.